pratiqdev/toybot/README.md

-client  | string | The client id intents | string[] | An array of permissions commands | object | An object containing the commands
+client  | string | The client id intents | string[] | An array of permissions commands | object | An object containing the commands testMode | boolean | Set to true to catch and log errors and results to the console

 index.js